Backdoor Roth IRA: A Step-by-Step Walkthrough

 ✓ Clean conversion (what you want)

-Your Traditional, SEP, and SIMPLE IRA balances total $0 before you make the non-deductible contribution.
-Your $7,000 contribution is 100% post-tax, and the conversion triggers no additional tax.
+Your Traditional, SEP, and SIMPLE IRA balances total $0 before you contribute.
+Your $7,000 is 100% post-tax and the conversion triggers no additional tax.

 ✗ Pro-Rata problem (what to avoid)